Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Joins

 JOIN operations combine rows from two or more tables based on a related column.
-In our example both tables share the customer_id field, so the above query:
+In our example both tables share the `customer_id` field, so the above query:
-1. Starts with the orders table and finds the record with order_id 201.
+1. Starts with the orders table and finds the record with `order_id 201`.
-2. It then uses the customer_id from that record to find the corresponding record in the customers table.
+2. It then uses the `customer_id` from that record to find the corresponding record in the customers table, which it can do because they're joined on their related fields.
-3. Finally, it selects the first_name and last_name from the appropriate record, and returns them as the result.
+3. Finally, it selects the `first_name` and `last_name` from the appropriate record, and returns them as the result.

 ### Aliases

 Review the previous SQL statement again, notice how many times the words *customer* and *orders* are used?
-It's not unusual for SQL statements to become tricky for humans to read accurately, especially as you start to have many similarly named tables, and you spend 8 hours per day staring at them (if you pursue a DB Admin career path)!
+It's not unusual for SQL statements to become tricky for humans to read accurately, especially as you start to have many similarly named tables, and you spend 8 hours per day staring at them (if you pursue a DB Admin career path).

 Aliases allow you to define a more convenient or readable name for your tables which can be used elsewhere in your statements.